sokolovdp/forum_api/README.md

 GET localhost:8000/topic/1/post/0?page=2&per_page=30
 `

-## To run application on the different port
+## To run API application on the different port
 To use different port, change values in docker-compose file in two lines:

 `